tls-attestation/materials/lc24/README.md

 - Challenges in specification
     - Incomplete and outdated specs for Intel's RA-TLS
-- Chellenges from formal perspective
+- Challenges from formal perspective
     - Very few comments in Inria's formal model
     - Incomplete validation of draft 20 artifacts
     - Not easily extensible